 To estimate the shear stress in the bottom flange due to the internal diaphragm shear, a 1 in. by 12 in. top flange for the diaphragm is assumed.
-The diaphragm web is assumed to be 78 inches deep and 1 inch thick, and an access hole is not provided in the web.
+The diaphragm web is assumed to be 78 inches deep and 1 inch thick, and for simplicity in this example, an access hole is assumed not to be provided in the web.
 As specified in Article C6.11.8.1.1, a box flange width equal to 6 times its thickness may be considered effective with the internal diaphragm.
 Therefore:

-$$b{\text{bf EFE}} = 6 (1.50) = 9.0 \text{ in.}$$
+$$b{bf{EFF}} = 6(1.50) = 9.0$$ in.